Polylux

 to substitute content

-The so far discussed helpers #pause
+The so far discussed helpers #later

 , #one-by-one

-etc. all build upon #uncover
+etc. all build upon

 .